meilar/Gruyere.Solution/README.md

 ### Downloading the application

-- Open your command line and clone this project with the following instruction: `$ git clone https://www.github.com/meilar/Treats.Solution`
+- Open your command line and clone this project with the following instruction: `$ git clone https://www.github.com/meilar/Gruyere.Solution`
 - Open the project folder in a file browser.
-Navigate to the `Treats` folder.
+Navigate to the `Gruyere` folder.
 - Create a new file named `appsettings.json`, and insert this block of code.
 Make sure to enter the userid and password you set up when installing MySQL Community Server in the brackets:
 ```
 {